Skip to Main Content

 2. Complete all courses taken through this program which the user does not drop/withdraw before the expiration of the regular add/drop period.
 Designations such as withdraw (W) or incomplete (I) will not satisfy the requirements of this paragraph, and will count toward the lifetime maximum as stated in guideline J above.

-7. Under unique circumstances, the university can make exceptions to this policy.
-Request for exemptions should be submitted to the Registrar's office and should include documentation substantiating the request for the exemption - for example, a medical doctor's verification of an illness that prevented completion of the course; documentation of a change in the university job held by the employee that prevented attendance in the course.
-The request will be reviewed by the university administrators so designated.
+In unique circumstances, the University may make exceptions to these guidelines or procedures.
+Requests for exceptions should be submitted to the Office of Human Resources.
+In addition to a statement of the employee’s reasons for needing the exception, the employee must submit documentation substantiating the request – for example, a medical doctor’s verification of an illness that prevented completion of the course or documentation of a change in the University position held by the employee that prevented attendance.
+The request will be reviewed by the Office of Human Resources in conjunction with the Registrar’s Office for a determination.

 Print Page